 Issues with Hard Water

 There are many reasons to install a water softening system in the home to deal with hard water.
 To begin, hard water can affect the plumbing of your home, clogging water pipes and fixtures.
 Soap will not dissolve as easily when washing your body and clothing may not wash properly.
 Limescale deposits can also take place in your water system.
-The limescale may cause your pipes to become blocked, which can lead to inefficiency with your water tanks or hot water boilers.
+The limescale may cause your pipes to become blocked, which can lead to inefficiency with your water tanks or hot water boilers and lead to a water heater repair call down the line.

 When you use a water softener, you can expand the life span of certain household equipment, such as a washing machine or hot water heater.
 You will also help you improve the longevity and quality of your water pumping system.